ashutoshpandey0911/hello-world/README.md

 Hi Humans,

-Ashutosh here, I am like software development.
+Ashutosh here, I like software development.
 Ready to learn and grow.